ABCD-ReproNim/exercises/week_8/week_8_year_2_quiz.md

 **Question 5**

-Which of the following measures were administered for the first time at the one-year follow-up assessment for youth (select all that apply)?
+Which statement best describes the Adolescent Neural Urbanome?

-- [ ] PhenX Neighborhood Safety/Crime
+- [ ] A genetic database of ABCD participants
-- [ ] Perceived Discrimination Scale
+- [ ] A repository of household sensor data capturing micro-environments indoors
-- [ ] Prosocial Tendencies
+- [ ] A neuroimaging atlas that maps adolescent brain networks across scanners only
-- [ ] Wills Problem Solving Scale
+- [ ] A framework organizing environmental LED variable sets to contextualize where ABCD youth lived at baseline and inform policy

 <details>
 <summary>Click to see answer</summary>

-- Perceived Discrimination Scale (Source: [lecture video 23:30](https://youtu.be/EbHXALb484k?t=1410))
-- Wills Problem Solving Scale (Source: [lecture video 23:30](https://youtu.be/EbHXALb484k?t=1410))
+- A framework organizing environmental LED variable sets to contextualize where ABCD youth lived at baseline and inform policy

 ***